Regular Show season 1: Production

 Many of the characters are loosely based on those developed for Quintel's student films at California Institute of the Arts: The Naive Man From Lolliland and 2 in the AM PM.
 Quintel pitched Regular Show for Cartoon Network's Cartoonstitute project, in which the network allowed artists to create pilots with no notes to be optioned as a show possibly.
+After The Cartoonstitute was scrapped, and Cartoon Network executives approved the greenlight for Regular Show, production officially began on August 14, 2009.
 After being green-lit, Quintel recruited several indie comic book artists to compose the show's staff, as their style matched close to what he desired for the series.
 The season was storyboarded and written by Quintel, Sean Szeles, Shion Takeuchi, Mike Roth, Jake Armstrong, Benton Connor, Kat Morris, Paul Scarlata, and Kent Osborne while being produced by Cartoon Network Studios.

-Roth is the creative director and Janet Dimon is the producer.
+Roth serves as the creative director; Janet Dimon is the producer.

-The first season of Regular Show was produced with heavy use of double entendres and mild language.
-Quintel stated that, although the network wanted to step up from the more child-oriented fare, some restrictions came along with this switch.

-The whole season aired in the same timeslot on Mondays at 8:15 p.m., on Cartoon Network.
+The first season of Regular Show was produced between May 2010 to August 2010.
+It utilizes double entendres and mild language; Quintel stated that, although the network wanted to step up from the more child-oriented fare, some restrictions came along with this switch.
+The whole season aired in the same time slot on Mondays at 8:15 p.m. on Cartoon Network.

 Cast

-The voice actors include Quintel (as Mordecai) and William Salyers (as Rigby).
+The voice actors include Quintel (as Mordecai and Hi-Five Ghost) and William Salyers (as Rigby).
 Quintel states that the writing crew tries to "come up with dialogue that sounds conversational and not too cartoony so that the characters are more relatable."
-In addition, Sam Marin voices Pops, Benson, and Muscle Man, Mark Hamill voices Skips, a yeti, and Jeff Bennett voices Hi-Five Ghost in this season only; starting with season 2 to 8, Quintel takes over the role.
+In addition, Sam Marin voices Pops, Benson, and Muscle Man, Mark Hamill voices Skips, and Jeff Bennett voices Hi-Five Ghost in one episode only.

 The character of Mordecai embodies Quintel during his college years, specifically at CalArts: "That's that time when you're hanging out with your friends and getting into stupid situations, but you're also taking it seriously enough."
 The character of Rigby developed randomly when Quintel drew a raccoon hula-hooping on a Post-It.
 He liked the design and developed the character of Rigby to be a jerk character who is far more irresponsible than his companion.

 Reception

 The season generally received positive reviews from most critics, gaining a Metascore—a weighted average based on the impression of critical reviews—of 76 percent.
-Critics enjoyed the risque and adult innuendos and humor, the animation style, and the voice acting.
+Critics enjoyed the risque and adult innuendos and humor, as well as the animation style and voice acting.